Ademorin Kuye

 Ademorin Aliu Kuye (born 11 February 1963 in Lagos) is a Nigerian legal practitioner and politician who is an honorable member of the Nigerian Federal House of Representatives.
 He has represented Shomolu Federal Constituency since 2015.
 A member of All Progressive Congress (APC), he previously served at different times, as the chairman and executive secretary of Shomolu Local Government since 2013, and later, the honorable commissioner for Local Government and Chieftaincy Affairs, Lagos state.
 He was also the senior special adviser to the honorable minister of labour on industrial dispute and arbitration, where he heads the Federal Government Arbitration panel that mediates disputes between the federal government and labor unions, a post he held till 2019.

 Background

 Ademorin Aliu Kuye was born on 11 February 1963 to Barrister A. Kuye and Alhaja Abike Kuye, popularly known as Iya Alamala, around Somolu, Apata in Lagos, Nigeria of the golden 70's and 80's.

 Barrister Ademorin Aliu Kuye is a politician, legal practitioner and arbitrator.
 He graduated with a Bachelor of Law degree from University of Ife (now Obafemi Awolowo University) and was called to Bar in 1989.
 After several years of working experience with some leading chambers and senior lawyers, he went into full practice before venturing into politics.
 He was at different times, the chairman and the executive secretary of Shomolu Local Government and later, the honorable commissioner for Local Government and Chieftaincy Affairs, Lagos State.

 He is married and has five children.
-He is a keen sports lover who never misses his morning exercises.
-A lively personality whose best relaxation spot is not at a joint or a club, neither untoward any unprofessional organization; but in the church or fellowship with brethren where he believes, in the presence of God there is fullness of joy.
-When he is not officially engaged, he is at home with his family watching football or listening to news.